Understanding The Difference: Therapist And Psychologist

 Need someone to talk to?

-If you're unsure about the effectiveness of internet-based therapy with a therapist, note that one study found that over 53% of participants found therapy with an online therapist preferable to in-person therapy due to its personalized nature and the comfort of meeting a therapist through an internet connection from home.
+If you're unsure about the effectiveness of internet-based therapy with a therapist, note that one study found that over 53% of participants found therapy with an online provider preferable to in-person therapy due to its personalized nature and the comfort of meeting a therapist through an internet connection from home.

-Online therapists can be trained and accredited psychologists (Ph.D./PsyD), licensed marriage and family therapists (LMFT), licensed clinical social workers (LCSW/LMSW), or licensed professional counselors (LPC).
+Online psychotherapists can be trained and accredited psychologists (Ph.D./PsyD), licensed marriage and family therapists (LMFT), licensed clinical social workers (LCSW/LMSW), or licensed professional counselors (LPC).
 Online therapists also have a master's degree or a doctorate in their field.

 Takeaway